sgmurphy/wordpress-themes/phlox/README.txt

 == Changelog ==

+= 2.16.2 =
+- [Fix]: Performance improvements applied.

 = 2.15.5 =
 - [Fix]: Fixed an issue with typography options of pagination.
 - [Fix]: An issue with displaying widgets in sidebar fixed
-- [Fix]: B bug with mailchimp element after importing a template fixed.
+- [Fix]: A bug with mailchimp element after importing a template fixed.

 = 2.12.0 =
 - [Fix]: Bug fix and compatibility improvement with CF7 plugin